adobe/butler/contrib/README.md

 `clean-files = "true"`

 ### mustache-subs
-The `mustache-subs` configuration option defines an array of mustache substitutions that should be attempted on EVERY configuration file that butler managages.
+The `mustache-subs` configuration option defines an array of mustache substitutions that should be attempted on EVERY configuration file that butler manages.
 The mustache substitutions should be in the form of mustache=substitution format.

 #### Default Value
 An empty array